asiantbd/crypto-prices-slash-bot-cpp/README.md

   cmake -DUSE_EXTERNAL_DPP=OFF -DUSE_EXTERNAL_JSON=OFF .. -B./
   make
   ```

+### Available Commands

+The bot supports the following slash commands:

+#### Price Query
+Get cryptocurrency prices in USD and IDR:
+- Using CoinGecko ID: `/price coingecko_id:bitcoin`
+- Using ticker symbol: `/price ticker:btc` or `/price ticker:$BTC`

+Note: When multiple coins share the same ticker (e.g., "ETH" for both Ethereum and Ethereum Classic),
+a dropdown menu will appear allowing you to select the specific coin.

 ### Additional
 - In case you're got error while trying `make` that caused by `curl` try install it first. ex: `sudo apt-get install libcurl4-openssl-dev`